Neverness to Everness: How to Manage Stamina and Early Pulls

 • Reassess after each meaningful character gain instead of rolling out of habit.

-• Stop chasing duplicates early unless the game has already shown you that dupes are essential for your exact team.
+• Stop chasing duplicates early unless the game has shown you that dupes are essential for your exact team.

 • Keep a reserve for the next banner if your current squad already clears what you need.